sacevxyz/text-mining-institutional-repository/README.md

-# Teto mining institutional repositories
+# Text mining institutional repositories using Python

 Text mining script to extract data from Dspace repositories.